ralphbean/presentations/fedmsg-devconf14.rst

 <https://fedoraproject.org/wiki/Infrastructure/Mirroring>`_.
 As it stands they all run ``rsync`` on some interval to poll for new content.

-There was some discussion of pushing the data years ago, but understandably, mirror admins are reluctant to allow someone access to push content onto their machines.
-With a fedmsg solution, we only push a notification; the pulling is still within the admin's control.
+There was some discussion of pushing the data years ago, but mirror admins are understandably reluctant to allow someone access to push content onto their machines.
+With a fedmsg solution, we would only push a notification; the pulling is still within the admin's control.

-TODO update this paragraph to talk about the current status

-There is a `pull request <https://github.com/fedora-infra/fedmsg/pull/158>`_ waiting for review that will add a ``fedmsg-trigger`` command to fedmsg core.
+There was a `pull request <https://github.com/fedora-infra/fedmsg/pull/158>`_ that added a ``fedmsg-trigger`` command to fedmsg core.
 We can use that to kick off rsync jobs when messages matching certain criteria are received.

+Now, though, we are waiting on bodhi2 to be released.
+We need messages from the ``masher`` process about when updates are finally pushed.  bodhi1's masher had `some problems <https://github.com/fedora-infra/fedmsg/issues/115>`_ with fedmsg.

 ----